 Rule 7.
 Confidentiality and Disclosure of Records

 All information, survey forms, letters, notes, memoranda, and other data obtained and used in the course of any judicial performance evaluation shall be strictly confidential and shall not be disclosed except as provided herein and in accordance with court rules relating to public dissemination of such information.
 All survey forms and other evaluation information shall be anonymous.
 The identity of the judge being reviewed shall be coded and encrypted until the Commission has completed its public vote.
-However, any judge or justice regarding whom there is a finding that he or she “does not meet” judicial performance standards shall have the right to review the duplicate survey forms excluding the narrative comments.
+However, any judge regarding whom there is a finding that he or she “does not meet” judicial performance standards shall have the right to review duplicate survey forms excluding the narrative comments.

-Under no circumstances shall the data collected or the results of the evaluation be used to discipline an individual judge or justice or be disclosed to authorities charged with disciplinary responsibility, unless required by law or by the Code of Judicial Conduct.
+Under no circumstances shall the data collected or the results of the evaluation be used to discipline an individual judge or be disclosed to authorities charged with disciplinary responsibility, unless required by law or by the Code of Judicial Conduct.

 Notwithstanding the foregoing, information disclosing a criminal act may be provided to law enforcement authorities at the direction of the Arizona Supreme Court.
 Requests for such information in the possession of the Commission shall be made by written petition setting forth with particularity the need for such information.
 All information and data provided to law enforcement authorities pursuant to this paragraph shall no longer be deemed confidential.

 Rule 8.
 Admissibility as Evidence

 Except as disclosed as provided herein, or in connection with an action under Rule 9 below, all information, survey forms, notes, memoranda or other data declared to be confidential hereby shall not be admissible as evidence, and shall not be discoverable in any action of any kind in any court or before any tribunal, board, agency or person.